jackmaden/philosophybreak/src/pages/articles/anatman-buddhist-doctrine-of-no-self-why-you-do-not-really-exist/index.md

 The Buddha, therefore, is not saying people don’t exist.
 He’s specifically targeting the Brahmin concept of ātman, which involves a persisting essence or _substance_ of self.
 This is perhaps closer to the Christian notion of ‘soul’ than our everyday notion of ‘self’, but the Buddha’s view has important repercussions for both.

-Indeed, whether we call it soul or self, the Buddha thinks the referents of ‘I’, ‘you’, ‘he’, ‘she’ don’t really exist in the way we think they do.
+For, whether we call it soul or self, the Buddha thinks the referents of ‘I’, ‘you’, ‘he’, ‘she’ don’t really exist in the way we think they do.
 The autobiographical, continuous self — the ‘you’ of last week, yesterday, and today — is just a convention, an invented simplification, a convenient way to refer to something immeasurably more complex.

 Why does the Buddha think this?
-Because we are changing every second of every day.
+Because, when you think about it, no part of us ever stays the same: we are changing every second of every day.
 Our thoughts, desires, moods, memories, the hair on our heads, the nails in our fingers and toes, the cells of our bodies — all is in flux.
 ‘You’ refers not to some permanent substance; it’s simply a convenient way to refer to the myriad, ever-changing individual processes that, collectively, we call ‘you’.

 <div class="course-promo darkradial-background text-center">
     <h4>Philosophies for Living: the Ultimate Guide to Enriching Your Personal Philosophy</h4>